Museums and Exhibits in Athens

-Athens is a museum since history starts at 4500 years.
-But most of the people visiting a destination, need a reason, an excuse to do so, since we are not always motivated to spend our time to museums.
-Here are the main of them including all of Athens timeframe:
+Athens is a museum by default, since history starts before 4500 years.
+But most of the people visiting a destination, need a reason, an excuse to do so, since we are not always motivated to spend our time to museums, and we have also Plaka and Athens‘ museums lists here.
+But here are the main exhibits of them including all of Athens timeframe:

 - Keros Treasure, Cycladic Museum, Neofytou Douka 4, Athens